How it works

 Secrets that need to be used inside the containers are stored as external secrets at infisical.

-All secrets that are stored in the root directory of infisical are going to be stored in the VPS in an .env
+All secrets that are stored in the root directory of infisical are going to be downloaded and stored in the VPS in an .env

 file along with the root docker-compose.yaml